 To make a conclusion about any influencer you should study the whole report.
 Hype Auditor’s Audience Quality Score (AQS) helps to evaluate bloggers, but it’s not enough.

-How to spot bloggers who are buying followers
+How to spot influencers who are buying followers

 Low AQS and even high percentage of mass followers and suspicious accounts among followers don’t mean that the influencer buys them.
 It means that the audience of the influencer is not quality.
 If you want to find out who had bought followers use the Followers graph.
 The graph shows the dynamics of followers growth.